 The soft-start feature allows the regulator to gradually reach the initial steady state operating point, thus reducing start-up stresses and surges.
-The LM25116 will regulate the FB pin to the SS pin voltage or the internal 1.215V reference, whichever is lower.
-At the beginning of the soft-start sequence when SS = 0V, the internal 10μA soft-start current source gradually increases the voltage of an external soft-start capacitor (C{SS}) connected to the SS pin resulting in a gradual rise of FB and the output voltage.
+The LM5116 will regulate the FB pin to the SS pin voltage or the internal 1.215V reference, whichever is lower.
+At the beginning of the soft-start sequence when SS = 0V, the internal 10 $\mu$ A soft-start current source gradually increases the voltage of an external soft-start capacitor (CSS)

+connected to the SS pin resulting in a gradual rise of FB and the output voltage.

-FIGURE 9.
+FIGURE 8.
 Diode Emulation Control

-During this initial charging of C{SS} to the internal reference voltage, the LM25116 will force diode emulation.
+During this initial charging of CSS to the internal reference voltage, the LM5116 will force diode emulation.
 That is, the low-side MOSFET will turn off for the remainder of a cycle if the sensed inductor current becomes negative.
 The inductor current is sensed by monitoring the voltage between SW and DEMB.
-As the SS capacitor continues to charge beyond 1.215V to 3V, the DEMB bias current will increase from 0 μ A up to 40 μ A. With the use of an external DEMB resistor (R{DEMB}), the current sense threshold for diode emulation will increase resulting in the gradual transition to synchronous operation.
-Forcing diode emulation during soft-start allows the LM25116 to start up into a pre-biased output without unnecessarily discharging the output capacitor.
-Full synchronous operation is obtained if the DEMB pin is always biased to a higher potential than the SW pin when LO is high. $R{DEMB} = 10\text{k}\Omega$ will bias the DEMB pin to 0.45V minimum, which is adequate for most applications.
+As the SS capacitor continues to charge beyond 1.215V to 3V, the DEMB bias current will increase from 0 $\mu$ A up to 40 $\mu$ A. With the use of an external DEMB resistor (RDEMB), the current sense threshold for diode emulation will increase resulting in the gradual transition to synchronous operation.
+Forcing diode emulation during soft-start allows the LM5116 to start up into a pre-biased output without unnecessarily discharging the output capacitor.
+Full synchronous operation is obtained if the DEMB pin is always biased to a higher potential than the SW pin when LO is high.
+RDEMB = 10k $\Omega$ will bias the DEMB pin to 0.45V minimum, which is adequate for most applications.
 The DEMB bias potential should always be kept below 2V.
-At very light loads with larger values of output inductance and MOSFET capacitance, the switch voltage may fall slowly.
-If the SW voltage does not fall below the DEMB threshold before the end of the HO fall to LO rise dead-time, switching will default to diode emulation mode.
-When $R{DEMB} = 0\Omega$, the LM25116 will always run in diode emulation.
+When RDEMB = 0 $\Omega$ , the LM5116 will always run in diode emulation.

-Once SS charges to 3V the SS latch is set, increasing the DEMB bias current to 65 μ A. An amplifier is enabled that regulates SS to 160mV above the FB voltage.
+Once SS charges to 3V the SS latch is set, increasing the DEMB bias current to 65 $\mu$ A. An amplifier is enabled that regulates SS to 160mV above the FB voltage.
 This feature can prevent overshoot of the output voltage in the event the output voltage momentarily dips out of regulation.
 When a fault is detected (VCC under-voltage, UVLO pin < 1.215, or EN = 0V) the soft-start capacitor is discharged.
 Once the fault condition is no longer present, a new soft-start sequence begins.

-HO Ouput
+HO Output

-The LM25116 contains a high current, high-side driver and associated high voltage level shift.
+The LM5116 contains a high current, high-side driver and associated high voltage level shift.
 This gate driver circuit works in conjunction with an external diode and bootstrap capacitor.
-A 1 μ F ceramic capacitor, connected with short traces between the HB pin and SW pin, is recommended.
+A 1 $\mu$ F ceramic capacitor, connected with short traces between the HB pin and SW pin, is recommended.
 During the off-time of the high-side MOSFET, the SW pin voltage is approximately -0.5V and the bootstrap capacitor charges from VCC through the external bootstrap diode.
 When operating with a high PWM duty cycle, the buck switch will be forced off each cycle for 450ns to ensure that the bootstrap capacitor is recharged.

 The LO and HO outputs are controlled with an adaptive dead-time methodology which insures that both outputs are never enabled at the same time.
 When the controller commands HO to be enabled, the adaptive block first disables LO and waits for the LO voltage to drop below approximately 25% of VCC.
 HO is then enabled after a small delay.
-Similarly, when HO turns off, LO waits until the SW voltage has fallen to 1/2 of VCC.
-LO is then enabled after a small delay.
-In the event that SW does not fall within approximately 150ns, LO is asserted high.
+Similarly, LO is enabled once HO has discharged.
 This methodology insures adequate dead-time for any size MOSFET.